fransch/run_analysis.R/README.md

 Getting and Cleaning Data Course Project

-  The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+  The purpose of this project is to demonstrate your ability to collect, work and clean a data set.
 The goal is to prepare   tidy data that can be used for later analysis.

   This project contains the R script, run_analysis.R.
 This script can calculate means per activity, means per subject of the   mean and SD of the Human Activity Recognition Using Smartphones Dataset Version 1.0.
 This dataset should be downloaded and extracted directly into the data directory.